athas/raytracers/README.md

 ## Results

 The following measurements are for 1000x1000 renderings.
-I used a Ryzen 1700X (8 cores, 16 threads) CPU and a Vega 64 GPU.
+I used a Ryzen 1700X (8 cores, 16 threads) CPU and a Vega 64 GPU.  **Compare numbers within the same column.**

 Language | rgbbox (BVH) | rgbbox (render) | irreg (BVH) | irreg (render)
 -------- | ------------ | --------------- | ----------- | --------------